-Philosophers and scientists have sought to explain the subjective nature of consciousness (for example, the feeling of pain or of seeing a colourful rainbow) and how it relates to physical processes in the brain 18,19.
+Philosophers and scientists have sought to explain the subjective nature of consciousness (for example, the feeling of pain or of seeing a colourful rainbow) and how it relates to physical processes in the brain^{18,19}.
 This quest has led to various theories of consciousness evolving in parallel1-3 and often providing incompatible accounts of the neural basis of consciousness^{1,2}.
 Furthermore, empirical support for a given theory is often highly dependent on methodological choices, pointing towards a confirmation bias in theory testing3.
 Convergence on a broadly accepted neuroscientific theory of consciousness will have profound medical, societal and ethical implications.
 To advance this goal, we tested two theories of consciousness, through a large-scale, open-science adversarial collaboration^{11,12,20-22} aimed at accelerating progress in consciousness research by building on constructive disagreement.
-We brought together proponents of the IIT^{4,5} and GNWT^{6,23}, in addition to theory-neutral researchers.
+We brought together proponents of IIT^{4,5} and GNWT^{6,23}, in addition to theory-neutral researchers.
 The group identified differential existing and novel predictions of the two theories and developed an experimental design to test them (Fig. 1a).
-We preregistered these predictions, including pass or fail criteria, expected outcomes and their interpretation ex-ante $^{\!11,12}\!.$ We focus on the GNWT and IIT, among other widely discussed theories (for example, recurrent processing theory and higher-order theories^{1,2}), because they feature prominently in consciousness science, as demonstrated by a recent systematic review of the literature3.
+We preregistered these predictions, including pass or fail criteria, expected outcomes and their interpretation ex-ante^{11,12}.
+We focus on IIT and GNWT, among other widely discussed theories (for example,